 This module considers why and how writers produce new forms.
-We will explore the historical and current uses of a variety of names for writing that defies generic expectations ('innovative', 'avant-garde', 'experimental', 'difficult' and 'cross-genre' to name a few).
+We explore the historical and current uses of a variety of names for writing that defies generic expectations (such as innovative, avant-garde, experimental, difficult and cross-genre).

 The module will help you to bring creative writing and critical practice together in order to best navigate your aims and objectives for writing.
-Final assessment will involve a critical/creative dissertation of 6,000 words.
+Final assessment will involve a 6,000-word critical/creative dissertation.

 Module learning outcomes

 - Demonstrate an understanding of the concepts raised by their special subject (the history of experimentation in writing).

 - Define a topic for research which is appropriate to the module.

 - Organise complex material in an extended piece of written work.

 - Articulate their aims and objectives as writers and develop creative practice in this light.